cknitin/Docker/3-Docker-Basic-Commands.md

 # docker attach container_name
 ```

-- To see all comtainers
+- To see all containers
 ```
 # docker ps -a
 ```